Titania (moon): Composition and internal structure

-Titania is the largest and most massive Uranian moon, and the eighth most massive moon in the Solar System.
-Its density of 1.71 g/cm3, which is much higher than the typical density of Saturn's satellites, indicates that it consists of roughly equal proportions of water ice and dense non-ice components; the latter could be made of rock and carbonaceous material including heavy organic compounds.
+Titania is the largest and most massive Uranian moon, the eighth most massive moon in the Solar System, and the 20th largest object in the Solar System.
+Its density of 1.68 g/cm3, which is much higher than the typical density of Saturn's satellites, indicates that it consists of roughly equal proportions of water ice and dense non-ice components; the latter could be made of rock and carbonaceous material including heavy organic compounds.
 The presence of water ice is supported by infrared spectroscopic observations made in 2001–2005, which have revealed crystalline water ice on the surface of the moon.
 Water ice absorption bands are slightly stronger on Titania's leading hemisphere than on the trailing hemisphere.
 This is the opposite of what is observed on Oberon, where the trailing hemisphere exhibits stronger water ice signatures.
 The cause of this asymmetry is not known, but it may be related to the bombardment by charged particles from the magnetosphere of Uranus, which is stronger on the trailing hemisphere (due to the plasma's co-rotation).
 The energetic particles tend to sputter water ice, decompose methane trapped in ice as clathrate hydrate and darken other organics, leaving a dark, carbon-rich residue behind.

 Except for water, the only other compound identified on the surface of Titania by infrared spectroscopy is carbon dioxide, which is concentrated mainly on the trailing hemisphere.
 The origin of the carbon dioxide is not completely clear.
 It might be produced locally from carbonates or organic materials under the influence of the solar ultraviolet radiation or energetic charged particles coming from the magnetosphere of Uranus.
 The latter process would explain the asymmetry in its distribution, because the trailing hemisphere is subject to a more intense magnetospheric influence than the leading hemisphere.
 Another possible source is the outgassing of the primordial CO2 trapped by water ice in Titania's interior.
 The escape of CO2 from the interior may be related to the past geological activity on this moon.

 Titania may be differentiated into a rocky core surrounded by an icy mantle.
 If this is the case, the radius of the core 520 km is about 66% of the radius of the moon, and its mass is around 58% of the moon's mass—the proportions are dictated by moon's composition.
 The pressure in the center of Titania is about 0.58 GPa (5.8 kbar).
 The current state of the icy mantle is unclear.
 If the ice contains enough ammonia or other antifreeze, Titania may have a subsurface ocean at the core–mantle boundary.
 The thickness of this ocean, if it exists, is up to 50 km and its temperature is around 190 K (close to the water–ammonia eutectic temperature of 176 K).
 However the present internal structure of Titania depends heavily on its thermal history, which is poorly known.
+Recent studies suggest, contrary to earlier theories, that Uranus largest moons like Titania in fact could have active subsurface oceans.